Prospective and Current ATRA Student Members – Frequently Asked Questions (FAQs)

 Yes.
 The practicum placement must still meet all the criteria listed above regarding completion of a practicum placement as part of your post-secondary studies.

-No. Please note that Student Members will be required to meet all professional membership criteria in effect at the time of application for professional membership.
+Please note that Student Members will be required to meet all professional membership or supporting member criteria in effect at the time of application for professional or supporting membership.

-No. We honor that you have paid your dues with the $50.00 and we waive the $300.00 for your first year.
+No. We honor that you have paid your dues with the $50.00 and we waive the $300.00 for your first year by your request of a discount code to the applications coordinator firstname.lastname@example.org.
 You will be provided ATRA Professional status if your Professional Membership application is approved by the Membership Committee.
 Please refer to the "Become a Member" section of the website.
 The process to become a Professional Member is outlined in detail there.